cubiq/ComfyUI_IPAdapter_plus/README.md

 I've added a `PrepImageForClipVision` node that does all the required operations for you.
 You just have to select the crop position (top/left/center/etc...) and a sharpening amount if you want.

 The `add_weight` option is useful **only** in case of image batches, **do not use otherwise**.
 It effectively doubles the image weight in a batch of images.
-It's the same as sending the same image twice.
+It's like sending the same image twice.

 In the image below you can see the difference between prepped and not prepped images.